cooklang/cooklang-org/content/cli/help.md

-  recipe                  Manage recipes and recipe files shopping-list           Create a shopping list server                  Run a webserver to serve your recipes on the web fetch                   Pull recipes from the community recipe repository seed                    Populate directory with seed recipes version                 Show the CookCLI version information
+  recipe                  Manage recipes and recipe files shopping-list           Create a shopping list server                  Run a webserver to serve your recipes on the web seed                    Populate directory with seed recipes version                 Show the CookCLI version information